 The International Energy Agency says so.
 Here's what it says (from UPI):

 The Edge's Annual Question is a great compilation of brief effusions from science groupies like me.
 This year the question was

-What scientific concept would improve everybody's
+What scientific concept would improve everybody's cognitive toolkit?

 My answer was this: